Are you heading to Antalya?

 How Does Public Transport Work?

 You can pay for the bus when you get on wherever, or at tram stops, there are ticket machines.
 But you should definitely get an AntalyaKart card.
 They’re much more economical and work for both trams and buses.

 Is There A Free Walking Tour In Antalya?

 The Turkish history is long and complicated making walking tours in the cities perfect.
 I tried to book a Free Walking Tour online a couple of times in Antalya and both were canceled.
 I’m guessing due to there being few tourists.
 If walking tours are your thing, make sure you do book in advance as the website mentions.
 Personally, I can’t say how good the tour is.

 Is This A Good Solo Travel Destination?

-Antalya is awesome, there’s plenty to do outside of the all-inclusive resorts for most people and with a good public transport system, the city is totally fine for solo travellers.
-Personally as a solo backpacker, I’d prefer to bring a friend next time as the hostel scene wasn’t thriving so there wasn’t an easy option for making friends.
-Perhaps in summer the chances to meet people would be a lot easier.
+Antalya is awesome, there’s plenty to do outside of the all-inclusive resorts for most people and with a good public transport system, the city is totally fine for solo travelers.
+Personally, as a solo backpacker, I’d prefer to bring a friend next time as the hostel scene wasn’t thriving so there wasn’t an easy option for making friends.
+Perhaps in summer, the chances to meet people would be a lot easier.

 Where To Stay In Antalya?